 - Engage: Give your audience a moment to respond and react to the suggestions of others.

-- Group: Click the “Categorize” button to get a list of topics based on the number of ideas.
+- Group: Click the “Categorize” button to get a list of themes based on the number of ideas.

 Do you want your next brainstorm to end with decisions instead of an endless board?
 Try Slido Ideas and get the most out of your collective brainpower.